ognus/tomekkolasa.com/content/drafts/javascript/how-to-make-http-requests-in-javascript.md

 In this post we will go through most of the ways you can send HTTP requests from the JavaScript code, both in the browser and the NodeJS runtime.
 We'll have a deeper look at each one of them, where I'll explain the code examples and discuss the pros and cons of the solution.

+We'll use a similar POST request example with basic error handling so you can compare the different ways.
+I will also try to show examples of some of the unique things about these ways.

 ## Using pure JavaScript

 JS nativelly supports two ways to send HTTP requests.